FinalFrontierPlus/civ4ffplus/README.txt

 on the Steam version of Civ 4-- we recommend trying option 3, which is just a zipfile of the mod's contents.

+If you are installing the mod onto the Steam copy of Beyond the Sword, it should work, but the installer does not currently detect the right place to install the mod.
+You will want to install into a path that looks like the following:

+  SteamApps/Sid Meier's Civilization IV Beyond the Sword/Beyond the Sword/Mods/

 Please see http://forums.civfanatics.com/showthread.php?t=365908 this thread on our forums for more information and download links.

-Installations into your *user* My Games folder is *not recommended*.
+Note: installations into your *user* My Games folder is *not recommended*.
 This causes problems for lots of mods.

 Running: